 DDRC Insulin Products Switching Guide

 Recommendations for healthcare professionals developed by the Diabetes Disaster Response Council to support people with diabetes in switching between insulin products in disaster response settings.
-Also available in Arabic.
+Also available in Arabic and Spanish.

 DDRC Insulin product Switching Guide pdf 152KB